-Android is a mobile operating system developed by Google and licensed to phone manufacturers at no cost.
-Android manages the devices hardware and software resources to provide a platform for apps to use.
+Android is an open-source mobile operating system developed by Google and licensed to phone manufacturers.
+Android manages the device’s hardware and software resources to provide a platform for apps to use.

 Security patch updates are typically delivered to phones through OTA (Over The Air) updates from the phone manufacturer or your carrier.
 Typically you will be prompted by your phone when an update is available for download and installation.

 Similarly, OTA is typically used when the next major version of Android is available for your phone and you will be prompted by your phone if you want to download and install the update.
-For example, upgrading from Nougat (v7) to Oreo (v8).
+For example, upgrading from Android 10 to Android 11.
 The device manufacturer will determine if they will support the latest version of Android for your phone.
 You can check with the phone manufacturer if a major Android update is available.

 System uptime shows the duration since the device was last turned on.
 This can be interesting if it is less than a day (or so) as most users don’t turn their phone off and a short uptime duration may flag that the device is restarting due to a hardware problem.